 A Beautiful Mind came out in 2001, and it’s probably the most famous film about a character who has schizophrenia.
 Perhaps the most interesting thing about this film is that it is based on a real person.
 John Nash Jr. was a man who was considered to be one of the most gifted mathematicians in the world.
-He developed paranoid schizophrenia and wound up suffering greatly for a long time.
+He developed paranoid schizophrenia and wound up enduring it greatly for a long time.
 Nash experienced paranoid delusions and caused great turmoil in his family life.
-Despite this, Nash was able to get himself to a better place after a number of years.
+Despite this, Nash was able to get himself to a better place after several years.

 Regardless, this is a must-watch film for movie fans and those who would like to see a film that interestingly portrays schizophrenia.
 The fact that it comes from a true story about an important figure in American mathematics history helps out as well.
 If you’re going to watch one film from this list, then this one should probably be it.
 It won so many awards for a reason, and the performance given by Russell Crowe is widely considered to be the best of his career.
 It’s a movie that will make you think about schizophrenia differently.

 The Soloist stars both Jamie Foxx and Robert Downey Jr. In the film, Robert Downey Jr’s character hears beautiful violin music playing from his hospital bed.
 He follows the sounds to find that a homeless man is the one playing.
 Eventually, he discovers that this homeless individual is living with schizophrenia.
 After meeting up with the man’s family, he discovered that he was once a prodigy who had a mental breakdown and ended up on the streets.
 Of course, the film might be a bit predictable if you’ve seen many Hollywood films like this, but it’s a very touching movie to watch nonetheless.